VIRGINIA BEACH, Va. - Police say a soccer player was assaulted while playing at the North American Sand Soccer Championship on June 9.

 Witnesses said dozens of parents jumped in to break it up.

-Vickerie's parents said he was taken to the hospital and received four stitches and a concussion.
+Vickerie's parents said he was taken to the hospital and treated for a concussion.

 "When I got to my son he was bloodied, his eye was swollen, his right eye was completely swollen and he was kind of in a daze," said mother Sharonda Vickerie.